salahaldeenela/React-Quiz/README.md

 json-server --watch db.json --port 5000
 Usage
 Context API and Reducer are used for global state management.

-AppContext.js creates the context, and appReducer.js handles state changes.
+AppContext.js creates the context. appReducer.js handles state changes.
 Key Commands
 npm start: Runs the app in development mode. npm run build: Builds the app for production. npm test: Runs the tests.
-Learn More
-For detailed documentation on React, check out the official React Docs.